 - Video: Always use a tripod mount for the camera to ensure a steady picture.
 Frame the narrator carefully in the picture, focusing on the face and upper body and allowing enough room to capture some movement within the frame.
 Make certain that the background is not a distraction to the picture.
 Once focused and running, leave the camera alone during the interview.
 Do not zoom in and out repeatedly.

 - Be careful with lighting and ensure that there are no bright lights (such as windows) behind the narrator that will cast the face in shadow.

 When the interview is complete, be sure the narrator signs the donor agreement forms.
 Label the tape(s) with the name of the narrator, the date, and number each tape (1 of 1, 1 of 2, etc.) Make a copy of each tape and label that as well, making certain to note which is the master tape and which is the copy.

 Store the tapes in a dry, climate-controlled environment in a home or office.
 Keep the tapes in their plastic containers to reduce exposure to dust and abrasion.
 Remove the small tabs on the top edge of the tapes to prevent recording over the interview.

-The best way in which to make an oral history interview available for use is to transcribe it.
-For guidelines to transcription click here.
+The best way in which to make an oral history interview available for use is to transcribe it (refer to Transcribing, Editing & Processing Guidelines for more information).
 If you cannot transcribe an interview, an index should be constructed that will help users find portions of the interview in which they may be interested.
 Interviews without transcripts or indexes are unlikely to be used.